 This is just the first step in starting a social enterprise business.

-If you're serious about actually launching a social enterprise business, you'll want to write feasibility study and a full business plan and make sure your idea is relevant, sustainable, and marketable.
-I probably gave you a mini heart attack - just reading the words "feasibility study" and "business plan" - but I'm here to help.
+If you're serious about actually launching a social enterprise business, you'll want to write a plan and make sure your idea is relevant, sustainable, and marketable.

-I created a social enterprise feasibility study course just for you to easily take the next step.
+I created the Launch Your Social Enterprise course just for you to easily take the next step.

 ABOUT THE AUTHOR: BETH PALM, MBA